 From that time on, she was always writing, often in her diary, where she liked to decorate her declarations of existential angst with nail polish teardrops.
 Eventually she channeled her penchant for scribbling into a more useful format and became the editor of her high school newspaper, where she wrote impassioned editorials against the school’s controversial new “no hats” policy.
 She even helped start an underground newspaper that lasted all of one issue.
 (It turned out that fighting censorship and The Man was less fun when it involved actual work and not just driving around in a van swooning over Christian Slater a la Pump Up the Volume.)

 After college, Jenny moved to Toronto, Canada, for grad school.
 After picking up a PhD in urban geography, she became a professional writer.
 Her favorite and longest gig was promoting research at a major university, which allowed her to become an armchair astronomer/historian/particle physicist, depending on the day.
 After a decade of that, she decided to try her hand again at happy endings—minus the bloodbaths.
 “How hard can it be?” she thought?
 Ha.
 Ha ha ha ha ha.
 Ha.
 Yeah, turns out it was super hard.
 But after lots of rejection and an embarrassingly bad manuscript in which the hero and heroine, if one could judge by their wild and unmotivated emotional swings, clearly had personality disorders, she finally started to get the hang of it.
 She has published contemporary, historical, and new adult romance novels featuring both straight and gay characters and is a USA Today bestselling and RITA-nominated author.

-When she’s not writing, Jenny likes to ride her bike and hang out with her family, and throw theme parties.
+When she’s not writing, Jenny likes to ride her bike, hang out with her family, and throw theme parties.
 A member of the House of Slytherin, she lives in London, Ontario.
-She has been known to dress up like Madonna (in Her Madgesty’s more badass years).